 Make-to-Order or Build-to-Order Environments

 In this case, various finishing goods are made from a minimal quantity of raw materials.
-One of the great examples of this case is the manufacturing process of automobiles vehicles.
+One of the great examples of this case is the manufacturing process of automobile vehicles.
 The main aim of the Master Production Schedule in the Make-to-Order environment would be the periodic arrangement of the actual customer orders.

 Assemble to order environments utilize raw materials for the effective production of subassemblies and the essential components.
 These components and subassemblies work in harmony to form a variety of finishing goods.
 In this specialized kind of environment, the Master Production schedule should emphasize at the subassembly level.